sgimeno/swagger-annotate/README.md

 ## TODO

  + add tests
- + write output to `swagger.json` file
- + add an option to specify input directory
- + add an option to specify output directory
+ + add an option to specify output file